ManuBoca92/hudl-tech-test/README.md

 ## Setup

-I setup the test framework using Page Object Model.
+I setup the test framework using Python, selenium and Page Object Model Design.
 They advantages of using POM are;

 - Makes our code cleaner and easy to understand.
 - Tests are more readable, flexible, and maintainable.